 I’ve been making a lot of homemade bread lately, thanks to a new cookbook that I got, Bread Toast Crumbs, and even though homemade bread is super inexpensive, I hate seeing any of it go to waste.
 I’m experimenting with all sorts of ways to use up the leftover odds and ends of my bread and today I tried a recipe that I’ve wanted to make for quite some time, a 5-Minute Microwave French Toast Mug.
-I’m certainly not the first person to mix up a small-batch French toast (or bread pudding) in a mug, but I still wanted to share my version with you because it’s and excellent way to not only have a quick treat, but use leftovers and reduce food waste at the same time.
+This small-batch French toast (or bread pudding) in a mug is an excellent way to not only have a quick treat, but use leftovers and reduce food waste at the same time.
 Win-win.

 You can use just any type of bread for this 5-Minute Microwave French Toast Mug, but the sturdier the better.
 Whole wheat works great, too!
 I’d steer clear of rye or super squishy white sandwich bread, if possible though.
 Cinnamon raisin bread is a natural for this use, as is brioche.

 I’ve given the very basic recipe below, but you can customize it with all sorts of fun add-ins or toppings like berries (I topped mine with frozen raspberries below), sliced bananas, more maple syrup, powdered sugar, chocolate chips or syrup, or walnuts, pecans, or even peanut butter!
 Basically, anything that you’d like mixed into a pancake will probably be good mixed into or used as a topping for this French Toast Mug.
 You can even experiment with savory mugs by skipping the maple syrup and stirring in some shredded cheese, herbs, and diced ham.
 You can bet you’ll see a savory version of this on the blog soon!!